techagiletraining/devops-react/tutorial.md

 Click the **Continue** button to move to the next step.

 ## Unit Test
-Add the unit test execution script to the `Jenkinsfile` in the Unit Test stage.
+Open the `Jenkinsfile` and the unit test execution script in the Unit Test stage.
 ```bash
 sh 'CI=true npm test'
 ```